RoadrunnerWMC/libimagequant-python/docs/source/index.rst

 If for some reason you'd instead like to install from source (such as if you're running a system for which official builds are not available on PyPI), read on.

-.. [#pypy-linux]
-    Unfortunately, complications with Azure Pipelines currently prevent us from building the library for the specific combination of manylinux2010 + PyPy3.
-    We hope this can be resolved in the future.
-As a workaround, you can compile it yourself for PyPy on your own Linux system.

 Building from source
 --------------------